anna-neufeld/splinetree/cran-comments.md

 On win-builder, there is 1 NOTE because this is a new submission.

 ## Reverse Dependencies
-This is a new package, there are no reverse dependencies.
+There are no reverse dependencies.